Will new glasses help people with cataracts see better?

 The decision for surgery is based on when visual difficulties begin to interfere with normal activities of daily living, like driving, reading, work, or hobbies.

 Is cataract surgery performed in a hospital or as an outpatient?

 Cataract surgery is performed as an outpatient and in an ambulatory surgery center.
 The staff is highly skilled in helping patients comfortably go through the steps of surgery.

 How long does the cataract surgery take?

-Is cataract surgery performed under a general anesthesia?
+Is cataract surgery performed under general anesthesia?

 Cataract surgery is performed with local anesthesia only.
 We provide intravenous medications to help patients fully relax.
 We also administer local medicines around the eye so that patients don’t feel any discomfort during surgery.
 On rare occasions, a patient may be put to sleep for cataract surgery.

 Is cataract surgery painful?